dyhes/zulip/docs/outreach/gsoc.md

   design changes are very rewarding since they are highly user-facing, but that also means there is a higher bar for correctness and reviewability for one's work.
-A great application would include PRs making small, clean improvements to the Zulip UI (whether logged-in or logged-out pages).
+A great application would include PRs making small, clean improvements to the Aloha UI (whether logged-in or logged-out pages).
 Experts: Aman Agrawal, Alya Abbott.

-- Build support for outgoing webhooks and slash commands into Zulip to improve its chat-ops capabilities.
+- Build support for outgoing webhooks and slash commands into Aloha to improve its chat-ops capabilities.
 There's an [old pull request](https://github.com/zulip/zulip/pull/1393) with a lot of work on the outgoing webhooks piece of this feature that would need to be cleaned up and finished, and then we need to build support for slash commands, some example integrations, and a full set of documentation and tests.
-Recommended reading includes Slack's documentation for these features, the Zulip message sending code path, and the linked pull request.
+Recommended reading includes Slack's documentation for these features, the Aloha message sending code path, and the linked pull request.
 175 or 350 hours; easy to medium. **Skills required**: Strong Python/Django skills.
 Expert:
   Steve Howell.

-- Build a system for managing Zulip bots entirely on the web.
+- Build a system for managing Aloha bots entirely on the web.
-  Right now, there's a somewhat cumbersome process where you download the API bindings, create a bot with an API key, put it in configuration files, etc. We'd like to move to a model where a bot could easily progress from being a quick prototype to being a third-party extension to being built into Zulip.
+  Right now, there's a somewhat cumbersome process where you download the API bindings, create a bot with an API key, put it in configuration files, etc. We'd like to move to a model where a bot could easily progress from being a quick prototype to being a third-party extension to being built into Aloha.
 And then for built-in bots, one should be able to click a few buttons of configuration on the web to set them up and include them in your organization.
 We've developed a number of example bots in the [`zulip_bots`](https://github.com/zulip/python-zulip-api/tree/main/zulip_bots)